Diabetes and diabetic retinopathy: Q&A

 A: Diabetes causes problems in the retina with what are collectively called microvascular abnormalities.
 The small blood vessels develop microaneurysms and leak blood.
 New blood vessel growth (neovascularization) occurs.
 Unfortunately, these blood vessels are weak and also leak.
 These leaks (hemorrhages) can cause irreversible damage to the retina and permanent vision loss.

 Q: My father has type 2 diabetes and he is seeing double.
-We went to the hospital about a week ago and they said the diabetes had affected a nerve on the right eye.
-Can medicine get his sight back to normal?
-W.C.
+We went to the hospital about a week ago and they said the diabetes had affected a nerve to his right eye.
+Can medicine get his sight back to normal? — W.C.

-A: Diabetes can affect any one of the three cranial nerves that are responsible for movement of the eyes.
-Diabetes is one of the more common conditions associated with sixth nerve (Abducens nerve) palsies.
+A: Diabetes can affect any one of the three cranial nerves (nerves that emerge directly from the brain) that are responsible for movement of the eyes.
+Diabetes is one of the more common conditions associated with paralysis (palsy) of the sixth cranial nerve (sixth nerve palsy).
 Paralysis of this nerve affects the lateral rectus muscle that allows the eye to look outward.
 There is no specific medicine for this.
-The paralysis can be temporary and last a few months or it can be permanent.
-Dr. Slonim
+The paralysis can be temporary and last a few months or it can be permanent. — Dr. Slonim

 Q: I'm 54 and have type 2 diabetes.
 About two weeks ago I got vertigo, which is when it seemed like my vision changed.
 My general practitioner sent me to see my eye doctor, who told me I would need to wear eyeglasses all the time and not just for reading and the computer.